How teams see SLAs

 Jira Service Management calculates minutes, hours, days, and weeks by using the working hours set in the associated calendar.
 It calculates a month and a year by using approximations of 4 weeks and 12 months respectively.

-Read Create and edit SLA calendars to learn how to track your teams' working hours and assign calendars to an SLA goal.
+Read Create and edit calendars to learn how to track your teams' working hours and assign calendars to an goal.

 Remaining time is calculated by looking at the time from now until due, taking into account any pauses.